 Emergency rent or security deposit grants or loans are offered.
 Several agencies in the region (Davenport or Quad City) provide funds as well as support services such as legal aid, homeless shelter, supportive housing for the disabled and more.
 Continue to get help with rent in Davenport.

 Family Services - Friendly House may have basic needs such as free clothing or personal hygiene items.
 The Scott County charity also offers gasoline vouchers, arranges day care for children, and can provide clothing and emergency help.
 They also provide services to senior citizens in the region.
 Other support is also provided.
 Telephone (563) 323-1821.
 The office is at 1221 Myrtle Street, Davenport Iowa, or learn more on assistance from Friendly House.

 Food pantries and soup kitchens can feed the hungry and homeless.
 Many of the sites are based at churches, but there are other non-profit run centers as well.
 Not only may a pantry provide a box of groceries, but there can also be free Christmas or Thanksgiving meals or hygiene items for families living in poverty.

 There are locations such as River Bend (phone (563) 345-6490), City Center Ministry (dial (563) 332-5002) or several pantries from the Churches United.
 Each charity will try not to turn a struggling family away if they need food.
 Many other non-profits provide free food or hot meals.
-Find the main food pantries in Scott County.
+Find the main free food pantries in Scott County.

 Eviction and foreclosure prevention programs assist tenants, the homeless, and homeowners in Scott County.
 The goal is to both keep the family in their current home or apartment as well as ensure that if they go homeless, that timeframe is minimized.
 Everything from free legal aid to motel vouchers, security deposit help, applications to emergency LIHEAP, and much more is available.
 Read Scott County homeless prevention.